Welcome to the Cathedral

 ✠ Michael Gielen, Auxiliary Bishop of Auckland

-Please click here to download a copy of this letter and the instruction When you cannot receive the Sacraments because of Quarantine
+Please click here to download a copy of the Bishops’ 28 March 2020 letter and the instruction When you cannot receive the Sacraments because of Quarantine

 A new way to give to the Cathedral